laravel-enso/enso/README.md

 - Queueable jobs
 - Push notifications - working out of the box (requires Pusher)
 - Automatic breadcrumbs generation
-- Application-wide timesptamp formatting customization through the configuration file
+- Application-wide timestamp formatting customization through the configuration file
 - many more helpers and hidden gems

 ***fully working in less than 5 minutes!***